Uday-Kalla/projects/aws-lambda-container-microservices/DevOps_Hackathon_Challenge/README.md

 	* Terraform apply on merges to main branch

 ##### 6. CI/CD:
-Implement a CI/CD pipeline using GitHub Actions for your application code.
+* Implement a CI/CD pipeline using GitHub Actions for your application code.

 ##### 7. Monitoring and Logging:
-Set up basic monitoring and logging using AWS CloudWatch.
+* Set up basic monitoring and logging using AWS CloudWatch.

+**Time Allocation:** <br>
-**Time Allocation:** You will have 5 hours to complete this challenge.
+You will have 5 hours to complete this challenge.
 Budget your time wisely across planning, development, deployment, and documentation.

 #### Evaluation Criteria
 While specific criteria vary by track, you will generally be evaluated on:

 1. Correct implementation of the chosen deployment platform
 2. Quality and security of the IaC implementation
 3. Effectiveness of the CI/CD pipeline
 4. Containerization best practices
 5. Monitoring and logging setup
 6. Documentation quality
 7. Overall architecture and security considerations
 8. Proper implementation of Terraform state management and collaboration features

 #### Getting Started
 1. Review the common requirements and evaluation criteria.
 2. Choose your deployment track: EKS, Fargate, or Lambda Container.
 3. Follow the specific instructions for your chosen track.
 4. Use the provided microservices code as a starting point for your application.

 Good luck, and happy coding!